victortong-git/learn-assist/README.md

 ## 👨‍💻 Developer Documentation

 ### 🏗️ Plugin Architecture
-The learn-assist plugin is built as a Python-based G-Assist plugin that uses local markdown files as a knowledge base.
-It follows a context engineering approach where educational content is dynamically loaded and combined with user questions to enhance AI responses.
+The learnassist plugin is built as a Python-based G-Assist plugin that processes educational questions and returns focused answers.
+Similar to how weather plugins process weather data or stock plugins process market data, learnassist processes educational content from local markdown files to provide targeted learning assistance.

 ### 🔧 Core Components